teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 This document describes the binary format of Farkle 7's grammars.
 It is heavily inspired by the Common Language Infrastructure metadata format described in [ECMA-335][ecma].

+The current version of the format is __7.0__.

 ## Ground rules

 * The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].
 * Numbers are stored in little-endian format.
 * The total size of a grammar file MUST NOT exceed 2<sup>31</sup> - 1 bytes.

+## Implementation requirements

+Implementations of this specification are divided into three categories:

+* _Writers_ create grammar files.
+They MUST implement the subset of the specification that is necessary to create valid grammar files according to the specification and their use case.
+* _Readers_ read grammar files for the purpose of displaying their content to users.
+They MAY ignore parts of the specification that dictate the behavior of parsers, or data structure specifications that they don't need to display.
+  * _Parsers_ are a subset of readers, and read grammar files for the purpose of parsing input according to the grammar's specification, either directly, or by generating code that performs the parsing.
+They are REQUIRED to implement the entire specification, unless specified otherwise.
+They MAY forgo implementing parts of the specification that they don't need, as long as they report an error when encountering data that would require such parts to be implemented.

 ## Abstract file structure